Larook/DRL_LUDO/test/progress.md

     added reward for losing pieces

-maybe change learnig rate / batch size add more readable plots - seems like the counter for the rewards taken is too high
+maybe change learnig rate / batch size add more readable plots - seems like the counter for the rewards taken is too high - only on live plot seems like knocking out pieces is wrong! - fixed